-Trusted Research is a cross-research and innovation sector term for protecting intellectual property, sensitive research, people and infrastructure from potential theft, misuse, and
+Trusted Research is a cross-research and innovation sector term for protecting intellectual property, sensitive research, people and infrastructure from potential theft, misuse, and exploitation.
+In this context, there are established programmes of work on managing security and related risks in international higher education.
+The British Council work to ensure its partner institutions are aware of and understand the nature of risks posted by these issues, and that they are able to respond appropriately.

-As your application involves international collaboration and will be funded through the International Science Partnership Fund (ISPF) you will need to demonstrate how your proposed project will identify potential risks and the relevant controls you will put in place to help proportionately reduce these risks.
-This will include describing what due diligence for ethnical, legal, financial and security considerations has been undertaking in planning the project; confirming you have had open discussions with your partners around any conflicts of interest and how you will ensure both physical and on-line segregation of the data and outcomes from this project from other research you and the partner are undertaking separately.
+As your application involves international collaboration and will be funded through the International Science Partnership Fund (ISPF), you will need to demonstrate how your proposed project will identify potential risks and the relevant controls you will put in place to help proportionately reduce these risks.
+This will include describing what due diligence for ethnical, legal, financial and security considerations has been undertaken in planning the project; confirming you have had open discussions with your partners around any conflicts of interest and how you will ensure both physical and on-line segregation of the data and outcomes from this project from other research you and the partner are undertaking separately.

-Further information on managing risks in internationalism has been produced by Universities UK.and UKRI.
+Further information on managing risks in internationalism has been produced by Universities UK and UKRI.